Stock market today: Asian shares mostly higher after US inflation data ease rate hike worries

 Moderna rallied 3.2% after it reported encouraging results from a flu vaccine trial.

-In other trading Thursday, U.S. benchmark crude oil added 39 cents to $88.91 per gallon in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, U.S. benchmark crude oil added 56 cents to $89.07 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 32 cents on Wednesday.

-Brent crude, the pricing standard for international trading, was up 40 cents at $92.28 per gallon.
+Brent crude, the pricing standard for international trading, was up 53 cents at $92.41 per barrel.